- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 Planning Your Arrival

 U.S. immigration law does not allow new international students to arrive in the United States more than 30 days before the program start date listed on your I-20 form (see number 5).
 Our intercultural orientation program, First Connection Pre-Orientation, begins a week before New Student Orientation.
 You are expected to attend both programs.
-Please plan your arrival at the airport for Sunday, August 18 between 9:00 a.m. and 5:00 p.m.
-(Central Daylight Time).
-Transportation from O’Hare to the College will be provided on August 18.
-Registration for First Connection Pre-Orientation can be found here.
+Please plan your arrival at the airport in accordance with the First Connection schedule.
+Registration for First Connection Pre-Orientation can be found here

 Note: If you do not give us your arrival information in a timely manner, we will be unable to meet you and provide you with transportation to the College.
 In addition, you must provide your arrival information in order to allow you to move into your room early.
 You may not move into your residence hall early if you are not participating in the First Connection Program.